 - VectorMagic (Web $120/year; Windows/Mac $295)

 These applications are great for doing mockups of ideas, or for creating personal displays.
-For SCA submission purposes however, these should be used with caution, as the shield shapes are often not the same as used for submission forms.
-They do not include all of the charges, field divisions, or ordinaries that the SCA allows, and they may include tinctures, charges, and treatments that do not meet submission standards.
+For SCA submission purposes however, these should be used with caution.
+Among other issues, DrawShield is the only one on this list which will produce a shield shape that matches the Society’s submission forms.
+None of these tools include all of the charges, field divisions, or ordinaries that the SCA allows, and they may include tinctures, charges, and treatments that do not meet submission standards.

-- Armoria (Web; Free): Point-and-click coat of arms design tool.
-Under development.
+- Armoria (Web; Free): Limited vector-based point-and-click coat of arms design tool.
+Under active development.

-- Heraldry Studio (Windows; $17): Extremely limited point-and-click coat of arms design tool.
-Under development.
+- Heraldry Studio (Windows; $17; Not Recommended): Extremely limited raster-based point-and-click coat of arms design tool.
+Under active development.

-- Uplink Heraldry Generator for RPGs (Web; Free): Extremely limited point-and-click coat of arms design tool.
+- Uplink Heraldry Generator for RPGs (Web; Free; Not Recommended): Extremely limited raster-based point-and-click coat of arms design tool.

-- WorldSpinner Heraldry Artist (Web; Free): Extremely limited point-and-click coat of arms design tool.
+- WorldSpinner Heraldry Artist (Web; Free; Not Recommended): Extremely limited raster-based point-and-click coat of arms design tool.

-- pyBlazon Blazonry Server (Web; Free): Enter a blazon to generate an image.
-Incomplete; current version may be inoperable.
+- pyBlazon Blazonry Server (Web; Free; Not Recommended): Enter a blazon to generate an image.
+Incomplete; may no longer work.